1

 -

-Soil Moisture: Keep soil consistently moist but not waterlogged.
+Soil Moisture: Keep soil consistently moist but not waterlogged. -

-Winter Care: Mulch in colder zones to protect roots.
+Winter Care: Mulch heavily in colder zones and protect from harsh winter winds. -

 Share